SRON-Earth/Balsa/README.md

 Each source definition contains an integer weight that defines the relative frequency of that class in the sample data set.
 By convention, these numbers add up to 100% (78% 'apples', 22% 'oranges', as per the earlier example), but this is not necessary.
 The data generator will normalize the numbers.

 Each source definition body contains a number of generator statements.
 Each generator produces values for one or more features.
 The total number of features produced by a source must match the number of features of the population.
-In the above example, feature values are drawn from either a Gaussian distribution (normal distribution) or from a uniform distribition.
+In the above example, feature values are drawn from either a Gaussian distribution (normal distribution) or from a uniform distribution.
 The `gaussian` and `uniform` generators both produce values for a single feature.
 Therefore, each source in the example contains exactly four generator statements.
 For the `gaussian` generator, the parameters are mean and standard deviation, for the `uniform` generator, the parameters are the lower- and upper bounds.

 There are other generators that produce values for multiple features: `annulus` and `checkerboard`.
 The `annulus` generator draws feature values from a 2-dimensional ring; its parameters are the minimum and maximum radius of the ring.
 For each point a radius is drawn uniformly from this range, and an angle is drawn uniformly from the range [0, 360) degrees.
 The generator produces two feature values for each point, which are the Cartesian coordinates corresponding to the drawn radius and angle.
 The `checkboard` generator draws feature values from either the black or the white "squares" of an N-dimensional checkerboard; its parameters are the square color (`black` or `white`), the number of dimensions, and for each dimension the number of squares and their size.
 The number of feature values produced per point is equal to the specified number of dimensions.
 Both the `annulus` and the `checkerboard` generators produces feature values that are centered at the origin.